withmorten/rge_campaign/README.txt

 Small, relatively platform independent commandline tool to pack and unpack the genie engine's cpn/cpx Campaign files.
 Should be compatible with both Age of Empires I and II, as the format is so simple that it didn't undergo any changes.

+Update: Now has support for extracting and packing DE1 (.aoecpn) and DE2 (.aoe2campaign) files!

 No external files or libraries beyond gcc via MINGW in MSYS2, or just a normal linux, are required to compile or run this tool.

 ## usage